- How to operate the device and take care of it as independently as possible

 - Let's Book It just provides lots of great ideas for making books.
 Not designed with AAC in mind but I think it provides some great ideas for how to put all that important stuff into a book format that kids will love.
 They could make their own little book based on their goals in speech...

-- Assistive Technology and Augmentative Communication by Linda Burkhart includes basic AAC information by a leader in the field.
+- Assistive Technology and Augmentative Communication by Linda Burkhart include basic AAC information by a leader in the field.

 - PictureSET has a wonderful listing of downloadable low tech materials worth exploring.